 Roses from a bush in the backyard of our house in Denver.

-The seminary buildings are constructed from lumber milled right on the property.
+The buildings at Sangre de Cristo Seminary are constructed from lumber milled right on the property.
 This is a section of wood siding from our cabin.

 Pinestraw on the ground.

 Wild grass, Wetmore Colorado.